iodigital-com/io-technology/data/blog/benefits-of-functional-programming.md

 ### Impure

 A function that has [side effects](<https://en.wikipedia.org/wiki/Side_effect_(computer_science)>) is called impure.
-This means a function that relies on external dependencies such as global variables, shared state and mutates or produces randomized values.
+This means a function that relies on external dependencies such as global variables or shared states and mutates or produces randomized values.
 This makes impure functions [nondeterministic](https://en.wikipedia.org/wiki/Nondeterministic_algorithm) and are harder to test.
-Side effects can lead to unexpected results, frustrations and bugs.
+Side effects can lead to unexpected results, frustrations, and bugs.

 ```javascript
 // Some global state